AlexGama11/Game-Engine/README.md

 Making a Game Engine for class, gonna make a game with it!

+In order to use this, delete the sln folder and click on generate.bat to make your solution.
+It is set to vs2022, change the value according to your needs.

 ## What's in this project?

 ← `README.md`: That's this file you're reading.